blockwell-ai/docs/docs/contracts/daico.md

 ## Deployer

-Here are QR Codes for deploying a Daico contract on both the Main Ethereum Network and the Rinkeby Test Network
-([what are deployers?](./blockwell-contracts.md#what-are-deployers)).
+Here are QR Codes for deploying a Daico contract on the Rinkeby Test Network ([what are deployers?](./blockwell-contracts.md#what-are-deployers)).

 If you want to test the Daico contract but you don't have any tokens on